skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 Standardize=\frac{Data - data~mean}{Data~standard~deviation}
 $$

-Regardless of what the original scale was, days, dollars, or number of purchases, they can now be compared to one another.
+Regardless of what the original scale was, days, dollars, or number of purchases, they can now be related to one another.

 Another problem to deal with is the dispersion or skewness of data.
 Skewness indicates the direction and relative magnitude of a distribution's deviation from the normal distribution.
 In the figure above, we see that the average purchase amount in $ is right skewed, meaning that there is a minority of very large positive values.
 And when data is extremely skewed, it may not be adequate for segmentation.
 In such a situation, it can be useful to convert it to a logarithmic scale.